Local SEO: What Is It and Why Do You Need It?

-- 50% – The percentage of local mobile searches that are looking for business information, like a local address.
+- 78% – The percentage of local mobile searches that result in a purchase.

-- 46% – Of searches on Google that are local.
+- 46% – The percentage of searches on Google that are local.

-Implementing a localised strategy for your business couldn’t be easier – you can follow a set of steps and ensure that all aspects are covered, which should get your site ranking within Google’s Local Pack before you know it!
+Implementing a localised strategy for your business couldn’t be easier – follow these steps to help get your site ranking within Google’s local listings.

-- Add a long, unique description that is formatted correctly and includes links to your site.
+- Add a long, unique description which is formatted correctly and includes links to your site.

 - Choose the correct category/categories for your business.

-- Upload as many photos or your business or service you provide as possible.
+- Upload as many photos of your business or service as possible.